-If you can breathe, you probably like music and since you’re reading this it’s a safe bet that you enjoy headphones of the in-ear variety.
 We’ve already taken a look at the best earbuds under $50, and there were definitely some winners there, but now it’s time to kick it up a notch.
-Earbuds are by far the most portable form of headphones available and for good reason.
+What if we up the ante to the best earbuds under $100? does the playing field change much?
+Depending on what you’re looking for the answer is: yeah probably.
+Earbuds are by far the most portable form of headphones available, and for good reason.
 Even the best studio headphones money can buy can’t be wrapped into a ball small enough to be stuffed in your pocket.

 There are plenty of other reasons to invest in a good pair of ‘buds as well.
 Maybe you find over-ears uncomfortable, or maybe you have great hair and don’t want over-ear headphones to mess it up (not the case with me).
 Whatever the reason, it’s probably time for you to stop using the cheap pair that came with your phone and pick up a pair that will give your music that extra layer of detail you’ve been missing out on.
 After all, isn’t that the goal?